kgrandemange/rxjs-coding-game-sii/README.md

 # SIIGAME-AI

-A tool, create with [RxJS](https://github.com/Reactive-Extensions/RxJS), to help to use the [Coding Game](https://coding-game.swat-sii.fr)
+A tool creates with [RxJS](https://github.com/Reactive-Extensions/RxJS), to help to use the [Coding Game](https://coding-game.swat-sii.fr)

 ## How to install